-Your side may hurt so much that you called your doctor.
+What Is Appendicitis?Your side may hurt so much that you called your healthcare provider.
 Or maybe you went straight to the hospital emergency room.
 If the symptoms came on quickly, you may have appendicitis.
 This is an infection of the appendix.
 Surgery can remove the infection and relieve your symptoms.
 Read on to learn more.

 The appendix is a hollow structure about the size of your little finger.
 It opens off the colon (large intestine).
 The purpose of the appendix is unclear.
 But if it becomes blocked, it may become infected.

 Symptoms tend to appear quickly, often over a day or two.
 Symptoms can include:

 - Pain that starts in the center of your belly and moves to your lower right side